WELCOME TO THE KENTFIELD COMMONS COMMUNITY

 If you'd like to enhance your planting beds:

-4. Submit a Landscape Change Request.
-The approval process ensures that your landscaping is compatible with our irrigation system and maintenance program, and protects you (and future homeowners) from being asked to fix problems after the installation.
+- Submit a Landscape Change Request.
+The approval process protects you (and future homeowners) from being asked to fix problems after the installation.

 Tips and Resources